What Is Parental Anxiety and How to Cope With It?

 Parenthood is a journey filled with uncertainty.
 New parents often face anxiety about the challenges of caring for an infant, the changing needs of a growing child, and the transitions into adolescence and adulthood.

-The lack of experience in raising children can evoke feelings of inadequacy and doubt in a parent’s ability to effectively meet their child’s needs.
+A parent’s lack of experience raising children can evoke feelings of inadequacy and doubt in their ability to meet their child’s needs effectively.

 2. Safety and well-being concerns